-The long and short of it is that the controllers don't natively support Bluetooth, which is why when you use an Xbox controller with your PC you need to plug it in or purchase a dongle.
+The long and short of it is that Xbox doesn't natively support Bluetooth headsets not made by Xbox, so when you use an Xbox controller with your PC, you need to plug it in or purchase a dongle.
 This does not mean that such headsets can't be used with your controller, however, it just has a few more steps involved rather than plug and play.

-Hopefully it should be as simple as that!
-One thing to note, however, is that the microphone will not work as the transmitter will not be built to detect audio coming in, only audio passing through to your headphones themselves; unless you purchase a headset that is specifically designed for Bluetooth use with Xbox and has been verified as compatible.
+One thing to note, however, is that the microphone will not work as the transmitter will not be built to detect audio coming in, only audio passing through to your headphones themselves.
+Unless you purchase a headset that is specifically designed for Bluetooth use with Xbox and has been verified as compatible.

 Another caveat is that you may experience audio lag as the sound has to go through an additional passthrough for it to reach your headset, so in online games where timing is everything, you might find yourself in some situations where audio lag costs you a match.
 For general story-based games that are not competitive, the audio difference will be negligible and will not affect your gameplay.